Metal options for your jewellery

 Pure gold is naturally a very bright yellow but it can be mixed with different metals to give us yellow gold, white gold and rose gold.

-Platinum is a naturally bright white metal.
-It will not discolour unlike white gold.
-Platinum is a very durable metal making it very hard wearing, although it will still scratch and can lose its shine, but this is easily removed with a re-polish.
+Platinum - Platinum is a naturally bright white metal, It will not fade or change colour unlike white gold (when the rhodium has worn).
+Platinum is a very durable metal making it the hardest wearing, although it will still scratch and can lose its shine, but this is easily removed with a re-polish.
 The Platinum that we use in our jewellery is 95% pure and is only mixed with 5% other alloys, this gives it a fineness mark of 950.
 Platinum is naturally hypoallergenic.

 For the manufacture of jewellery and silverware, precious metals are not used in their purest forms.
 Instead they are alloyed with other metals.
 It is not possible to discern by sight or by touch what the precious metal content of an alloy is.